kylehommes/TwitterMentalHealth/README.md

 were collected and analyzed using R in order to better understand how mental health issues are communicated on Twitter.

-# Visualizations for the Analysis
+# Visualizations from the Analysis

 ![Comparison Cloud](https://github.com/kylehommes/TwitterMentalHealth/blob/master/Images/Comparison_Cloud.png)